At The Beginning There Was A Maple Tree and then... the birth of Ferno the Forno (Oven)

 The image below gives you an idea of the process.
 I was generous with the mortar as I was stacking the bricks.
 The extra mortar functioned like plaster.

-Using Craigslist I was able to find someone who recently demolished a 100 year old brick house.
-The bricks were in very good condition considering the age.
-I bought about 200 considering that I was going to cut them in half.
+Using Craigslist, I was able to find someone who had recently demolished a 100-year-old brick house.
+The bricks were in very good condition given their age.
+I bought about 200, knowing I’d cut many of them in half.

 Ferno's Mouth

-It is worth to share a few words (and images) about integrating the opening / arch into the dome.
+It's worth sharing a few words (and images) about integrating the opening/arch into the dome.
 The main issue (at least for us) was the actual portion of the dome getting connected to the arch and how to support the layer of bricks next to it because there is no support underneath.We decided to use a small aluminum metal support to hold the bricks.
 Bricks had to be cut to set properly in the space between the arch and the front of the dome.
 I was hoping to come up with some other solution to hold it all together but I could not.
-The not so good idea was to use aluminum in spite of the idea that it could hold well high temperatures.
-Unfortunately as the heat will increase in your oven the metal bar will start bending and twisting.
-Much better ti use iron (note for future project and save in the “live and learn” category.)
+Using aluminum wasn't a great idea, even though it seemed capable of handling high temperatures.
+Unfortunately, as the heat increases in your oven, the metal bar starts bending and twisting.
+Much better to use iron (a note for future projects — filed under "live and learn.")

 The Top

-This is super important.
-The better the oven is insulated the more efficient it will be in cooking and maintaining longer and constant temperature.I followed the instructions from here using first some heavy aluminum foil wrapping the dome and then the first insulation layer of vermiculite - cement and lime.
+This step is super important — the better insulated the oven, the more efficient it will be at cooking and holding a longer, more constant temperature.I followed the instructions here, first wrapping the dome in heavy aluminum foil, then adding the first insulation layer of vermiculite, cement, and lime.

 I went for a solid 4 inches (10 centimeters) and if you want to have the layer thicker – I would add another couple of inches (5 centimeters).